voussoir/reddit/SubredditBirthdays/README.md

 Some subreddits are not properly marked as NSFW.
 This is either the fault of the moderators or, in some cases, the data was collected while the subreddit was brand new.

+02 November 2014
-02 November 2014: Finally decided to start measuring subscribers.
+- Finally decided to start measuring subscribers.
 Numbers will be wrong for quite some time.

+07 November 2014
-07 November 2014: 2009, 2010, and 2011 complete!
+- 2009, 2010, and 2011 complete!

+08 November 2014
-08 November 2014: 2012 and 2013 complete!
+- 2012 and 2013 complete!

-09 November 2014: 2014 up-to-date!!!!
+09 November 2014
+- 2014 up-to-date!!!!

+24 December 2014
-24 December 2014: **Massive speed boost** - I just learned about sql INDEX; and I've also added a column to the table where subreddit IDs are stored in integers instead of b36 strings.
+- **Massive speed boost** - I just learned about sql INDEX; and I've also added a column to the table where subreddit IDs are stored in integers instead of b36 strings.
 Together, these changes make updates go like 20x faster.
 Why have I waited so long?

+18 February 2015
-18 February 2015: Database is now TOO BIG for github!
+- Database is now TOO BIG for github!
 ZIP is provided in its place.
 The db is now tracking subreddit_type and submission_type to help detect spam.
 This has put the file over the allowed 100 megabyte limit.
 I'll probably forget to re-zip it on every commit but I'll do my best.

+03 October 2015
-03 October 2015: I'm starting to migrate to Git LFS for storing the big stuff.
-All of the /show/ text files are now using the extension "vdump" so that they can be registered to lfs without interfering with any other text files I use.
+- I'm starting to migrate to Git LFS for storing the big stuff.
+- All of the /show/ text files are now using the extension "vdump" so that they can be registered to lfs without interfering with any other text files I use.
 They are still text files.

+Some time in 2015
+- Migrated back out of Git LFS because 1GB wasn't enough.
+- Back to using .txt.
+So much for vdump.

+08 April 2016
+- Removed `doupdates` parameter since I have no reason to use it ever again.
+- Now using named bindings for SQL operations for clarity.
+- Filenames and Labeling of bar plots greatly improved.
 ______